sheperd007/LLM-zoomcamp/Final_Project/README.md

 sudo ntpdate time.windows.com
 ```

-Note that the time is in UTC.
+Note that the time is in Asia/Muscat.

 After that, start the application (and the database) again.